digriffiths/Sentiment_Analysis_Based_Trading_Strategy/README.md

 ## Overview

-make it shorter This project explores the application of sentiment analysis in developing a trading strategy.
+This project explores the application of sentiment analysis in developing a trading strategy.
 It employs 2 sentiment analysis tools to derive sentiment scores from Bitcoin news articles and uses these scores to inform trading decisions.

 ## Data

 The dataset includes Bitcoin news articles from January 1, 2020, to December 31, 2022, featuring timestamps and article titles.
 The titles are normalized through a series of preprocessing steps to enhance the accuracy of sentiment analysis.
-This includes removing non-English characters and numbers, correcting contractions, tokenizing, stemming, and removing stopwords.
 The normalized titles are then analyzed using VADER and TextBlob to obtain sentiment scores.

 ## Sentiment Analysis Tools